rochdikhalid/kopra/README.md

 # kopra
-A simple full-stack taxi management web app built with Django, Angular, Leaflet, and PostgreSQL
+A simple full-stack taxi management web app built with Django, Angular, Leaflet, and PostgreSQL.
+The app is a collection of CRUD operations to simulate some basic tasks of the most common fleet management software.

 # Step I - Backend Setup